electricimp/Usb/docs/DriverDevelopmentGuide.md

 | USB_TYPE_INVALID_ENDPOINT | 18 |
 | USB_TYPE_TIMEOUT | 19 |
 | USB_TYPE_INTERNAL_ERROR | 20 |

+Not all of the non-zero state values indicate errors.
+For example, USB_TYPE_FREE (15) and USB_TYPE_IDLE (16) are not errors.
+The range of possible error values you may encounter will depend on which type of USB device you are connecting.

+Please see the [article](https://developer.electricimp.com/api/hardware/usb/configure) for more details.

 ### USB Framework Event Structures